lilianweng/lil-log/_posts/2018-06-24-attention-attention.md

 ## Self-Attention GAN

-Finally I would like to mention a type of [Generative Adversarial Network (GAN)]({{ site.baseurl }}{% post_url 2017-08-20-from-GAN-to-WGAN %}) published recently, **Self-Attention GAN** (**SAGAN**; [Zhang et al., 2018](https://arxiv.org/pdf/1805.08318.pdf)), and see how attention helps improve the quality of generative images.
+*Self-Attention GAN* (**SAGAN**; [Zhang et al., 2018](https://arxiv.org/pdf/1805.08318.pdf)) adds self-attention layers into [GAN]({{ site.baseurl }}{% post_url 2017-08-20-from-GAN-to-WGAN %}) to enable both the generator and the discriminator to better model relationships between spatial regions.

 The classic [DCGAN](https://arxiv.org/abs/1511.06434) (Deep Convolutional GAN) represents both discriminator and generator as multi-layer convolutional networks.
 However, the representation capacity of the network is restrained by the filter size, as the feature of one pixel is limited to a small local region.
 In order to connect regions far apart, the features have to be dilute through layers of convolutional operations and the dependencies are not guaranteed to be maintained.

 As the (soft) self-attention in the vision context is designed to explicitly learn the relationship between one pixel and all other positions, even regions far apart, it can easily capture global dependencies.
-Hence GAN equipped with self-attention is expected to **handle details better**, hooray!
+Hence GAN equipped with self-attention is expected to *handle details better*, hooray!

 ![Conv vs self-attention on images]({{ '/assets/images/conv-vs-self-attention.png' | relative_url }})